 Arvest Bank is headquartered in Arkansas and operates branches in Kansas, Oklahoma & Missouri.

-Arvest offers seven checking accounts to suit all sorts of personal banking customers.
+Arvest offers six checking accounts to suit all sorts of personal banking customers.
 Their Free Blue Checking Account is a non-interest-bearing, fee-free account with overdraft protection.
-This account also comes with a free Visa debit card which you may customize with your choice of image.
+This account also comes with a free Visa debit card, which you may customize with your choice of image.

 Arvest Bank offers two savings account options.

-Apart from checking and savings accounts, Arvest Bank offers CDs, Money Market accounts, credit cards, home and auto loans, and business and investment banking services.
+Apart from checking and savings accounts, Arvest Bank offers CDs (with great rates), money market accounts, credit cards, home and auto loans, and business and investment banking services.

 - Kids savings account option